danielsularea/lily.work/project/_posts/2019-12-03-data-at-angellist.md

 </figure>

 ## Resumer parser
 With over 4.5 million community-managed profiles, we constantly wrangled with junk and spam.
 70% of these profiles came from our resume parser, which created a new Company Profile for every unindexed company found on a candidate's resume.
-As a result, we experimented with prompting the user for a URL before the profile creation began across different locations and inteference methods.
+As a result, we explored a URL entry prompt before profile creation begins across different locations and inteference methods.